DeFUCC/gun-vue/README.md

 ```

 ## Contributing

-Contributions are welcome!
-If you’d like to help make Gun-Vue better, please:
+We welcome ideas, bug reports, and pull requests:

-Fork the repository and clone it locally.
+1. Fork the repository and create a new branch.
-Create a new branch for your feature or fix.
+2. Make changes and test locally.
-Submit a pull request when ready, explaining your changes and why they’re useful.
+3. Submit a pull request with a brief summary.

-Open issues if you spot a bug or have a suggestion.
-We value respectful, inclusive collaboration.
-Be sure to check our issues to see what’s already being discussed.
+Thank you for helping Gun-Vue improve!